d0midigi/100-Days-100-Projects/CONTRIBUTING.md

 </div>

-Thank you for your interest in contributing to **100 Days 100 Web Projects**!
+Thank you for your interest in contributing to **Hackherway 100 Days, 100 Projects**!
 We're excited to have you join our community of developers building amazing web projects.
 This guide will help you get started and make your first contribution.

 ## 📋 Table of Contents